darwin/simverse/recipes/readme.md

 # Simnet recipes

 Simnet recipe describes how a simnet should look like.
+You can pick one of existing recipes in this folder or create your own.

-Please run `./simverse help recipes` to read more:
+Please run `./simverse help recipes` to learn more:

 ```
 About recipes